jmervine/rack-hard-copy/README.md

 The key to above lies in `/static$uri/index.html` and `/static$uri`.

-StaticCopy turns `/foo` in to `/foo/index.html`, while simply copying anything with an extension.
+Rack::Hard::Copy turns `/foo` in to `/foo/index.html`, while simply copying anything with an extension.
 The above `try_files` will look for this pattner in your choosen root and store location.

 ### Load